vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 The customer scans a QR code and is directed to the taxi company's landing page.
-The company sends a payment request to them through the Vipps MobilePay app.
+The company sends a payment request to them through the Vipps or MobilePay app.

 ![Labeling in the taxi](images/labeling_in_the_taxi.png)